Universal Weil module: Metaplectic representations over -algebras

 This lemma can be proved in the exact same elementary way as \cite[Lem.
 2.2 a)]{trias_theta1}.
-For the sake of shortness, one shall simply refer to the latter and carry on.
+For the sake of shortness, we simply refer to the latter.
 The heart of the current section is the following proposition, generalising \cite[Lem.
-2.2 b)]{trias_theta1} when the $\mathcal{A}$-algebra $\mathcal{B}$ is a field:
+2.2 b)]{trias_theta1} where the $\mathcal{A}$-algebra $\mathcal{B}$ is a field:

 \begin{prop} Let $\psi_A^\mathcal{A}$ be as above and set $V_A^\mathcal{B} = \textup{ind}_{A_H}^H(\psi_A^\mathcal{B}) \in \textup{Rep}_\mathcal{B}(H)$. \begin{enumerate}[label=\textup{\alph*)}] \item The map $I \mapsto IV_A^\mathcal{B}$ defines a bijection from the set of ideals of $\mathcal{B}$ to the set of sub-$\mathcal{B}[H]$-modules of $V_A^\mathcal{B}$.
 In particular, $V_A^\mathcal{B}$ is everywhere irreducible; \item The $\mathcal{B}[H]$-module $V_A^\mathcal{B}$ is admissible and $V_A^\mathcal{B} = \textup{Ind}_{A_H}^H(\psi_A^\mathcal{B})$; \item $V_A^\mathcal{B}$ satisfies Schur's lemma, that is $\textup{End}_{\mathcal{B}[H]}(V_A^\mathcal{B}) = \mathcal{B}$. \end{enumerate} \end{prop}